When Teens Are Struggling, Parents Are Struggling: Therapy Can Help

 The First Appointment

 Although we do get calls and emails from teens who searched for therapy for teens, found us online themselves and want to make an appointment (which we do once their parents are on board), plenty of parents call to ask about therapy and are nervous about getting their kid to go along.
-What we always say in this case is that if you can get them to show up for the first appointment, either virtually or in our therapy offices in Tribeca and Park Slope, our job is to take it from there.
+What we always say in this case is that if you can get them to show up for the first appointment, either in person at our therapy offices in Tribeca and Park Slope or for online therapy, our job is to take it from there.
 Part of the skill of being therapists who work with adolescents is to figure out how to connect in the first session and help them see the value in coming back next week.
 We have a pretty good success rate with that.